slash-segmentation/CHM/README.md

 Cascaded Hierarchical Model Automatic Segmentation Algorithm
 ============================================================
-This is an algorithm designed for automatic segmention of cellular structures in electron microscopy data.
+This is an algorithm designed for automatic segmention of images, including natural scene processing and cellular structures in electron microscopy data.

 The core algorithm is in the "algorithm" directory while wrappers for it to do things such as run on a cluster are in the "wrappers" directory.